amaranand360/Burger_king_clone/README.md

 - If you'd like to contribute to this project, please feel free to submit a pull request.
 Any contributions or suggestions are welcome!
 - If you have any questions or comments about this project, please feel free to contact me via email at : amar.anand0030@gmail.com

-Thank you for visiting my Burger King Website Clone Repository!
-Enjoy your virtual Whopper! 🍔
+<h3>Thank you for visiting my Burger King Website Clone Repository!
+Enjoy your virtual Whopper! 🍔</h3>